usgs/wdfn-blog/content/operationalpull.md

 the river and look at it."
 Since 2003 his district has partnered with USGS to monitor these rivers.
 The partnership helps get the live data directly into their data acquisition system from the USGS website.
-This provides real-time notifications of flooding conditions and Ted is more confident in his job and that he has the latest information.
+This provides real-time notifications of flooding conditions making Ted more confident in his job because he feels he has the latest information.
 He is not worried about missing important notifications because the two systems work seamlessly together.

-## User Persona: Maria, the Scientific Modeler
+## Maria, the Scientific Modeler

 Maria (she/her) recently joined the faculty of her University's earth sciences department.
 Maria has a Master's in chemistry and a PhD in